Scientific Forecaster Discussion

 a high surf advisory is in effect through 4 PM today for 5-10 ft

 surf, highest in San Diego County.
 The surf will contribute to areas

 of minor beach erosion during the 6 ft+ morning high tides.

 Skywarn activation is not requested.
 However weather spotters are

 encouraged to report significant weather conditions.

-Diego County deserts-San Gorgonio Pass near Banning.
+Diego County mountains-San Gorgonio Pass near Banning.

 High surf advisory until 4 PM PST Sunday for Orange County